How to Automate MES Data Extraction with REST APIs in Python

 while True:

-payload = api_client.get(endpoint, params=params)
+payload = client.get(endpoint, params=params)

 records = payload.get("data", [])